Apple (Ping Guo)

 Also Known As: Depends on cultivar

-Key Western Actions & Medicinal Uses: Antioxidant, Antibacterial, Digestive, Tonic.
-Gastro-intestinal digestion, lowers blood sugars, lowers fat levels in the blood, scurvy, protects the colon from cancerous toxins.
+Medicinal Uses: Gastro-intestinal digestion, GERD (gastroesophageal reflux disorder), heart health, diabetes, weight loss, lowers blood sugars, lowers fat levels in the blood, scurvy, protects the colon from cancerous toxins, supports skin, immune system, gut biome.

 Also Known As: N/A